comworkio/comwork-cloud-wiki/tutorials/dbaas.md

 Cleaning up...
 ```

-3. Then create a remote user (root will ne be allowed outside the instance):
+1. Then create a database and a user that will be able to connect to this database from the outside:

 ```shell
 $ mysql -u -uroot -p # use the password you just set